 Hopefully you’ll have a decent weld.

-Brush the soot off (expect to see a little, if you see a lot then you may need to up the Argon gas to get better coverage of your weld pool.
+Brush the soot off.
+You should expect to see a little.
+If you see a lot then you may need to up the Argon gas to get better coverage of your weld pool.

 If the result is not so great, then like with all things MIG welding practice, practice, practice.

-There is such a thing as Aluminum welding kits being sold on Amazon and Home Depot called;
+There are Aluminum welding kits sold on Amazon and Home Depot called;

 - K664-2 Lincoln Electric Aluminum Feeding Kit and

 - Lincoln Electric 0.035 Aluminum Welding Kit.

 They have a hose, drive roller with U shaped grooves for feeding Aluminum and contact tips.
 One of the kits comes with 0.035 diameter Aluminum wire.

 They cost about 100 dollars.